João Lucas Reis da Silva: Career

-Reis da Silva has participated in tournaments across the U.S., Europe, Australia, and South America and competed in junior Grand Slam events.
-He won his first ATP Challenger doubles title at the 2023 Challenger de Santiago with Pedro Boscardin Dias.
+In 2023, Reis da Silva won his first ATP Challenger doubles title at the 2023 Challenger de Santiago with Pedro Boscardin Dias.

-In December 2024, Reis da Silva won the Procopio Cup in São Paulo by defeating Daniel Dutra da Silva, securing a spot in the Rio Open qualifying rounds.
-This was his first tournament victory in four years, following a period marked by injuries.
+In December 2024, Reis da Silva won the Procopio Cup in São Paulo by defeating Daniel Dutra da Silva, securing a spot in the 2025 Rio Open qualifying rounds.
+This was his first tournament win in four years, following a period marked by injuries.

+He also played in the 2026 Rio Open, which made him the first openly gay man to compete in a main draw of an ATP match.

+In April 2026, Reis da Silva reached his sixth Challenger final in Tallahassee, but lost to Clément Tabur.

 Personal life

-Reis da Silva came out to his family and friends as gay five years before publicly sharing his identity in December 2024.
+Reis da Silva came out to his family and friends as gay five years before publicly sharing his identity in December 2024; publicly coming out made him the first out gay active professional male tennis player.
 He is in a relationship with Brazilian actor and model Gui Sampaio Ricardo.
 Reis da Silva stated that accepting his identity improved his relationships with those around him, including his coaches and parents.

-Reis da Silva plays considers his return of serve and backhand as his strengths.
+Reis da Silva considers his return of serve and backhand as his strengths.